How To Find The Device Name With Ip Address

 Step 1

-• Open the Last App. go to Applications > Utilities > Terminal or Launchpad > Other > Terminal.
-Terminal App
+- Open the Last App. go to Applications > Utilities > Terminal or Launchpad > Other > Terminal.

 Step two

-• The output volition show a line with the IP address followed by the MAC address, the interface, and the allocation type (dynamic/static).arp command
+- The output volition show a line with the IP address followed by the MAC address, the interface, and the allocation type (dynamic/static).

 Finding IPs with the DHCP Server